somcode/CV/README.md

 [Airport Application ](https://github.com/somcode/Airport-challenge2) | Simulating Airport Air Traffic Controls System   | Ruby |  RSpec |
 [AceBook ](https://github.com/somcode/acebook-Underdogs) | A social network app to recreate Facebook | Ruby on Rails, Html/CSS |  RSpec, Capybara |

+## <a name="skills">Skills</a>

+#### Communication
+The use of XP practices meant that we were assigned a new pair partner each day.
+This was something that I really got a lot out of and I believe it helped me progress my learning a lot more than if I were on my own.

+#### Teamwork
+In my past experience, it was very important to keep everyone well-informed.
+During a particular month with an unexpected amount of work, I found this incredibly useful and especially important when I had to avoid overlapping tasks in the team.
+I was working in a team of 10 experts with daily, weekly, and monthly deadlines.

+#### Logical thinking
+Studying Maths helped me develop skills in logical thinking, problem-solving and decision-making.
+My few years as an Accounting Analyst have also played to my analytical strength, preparing me for life as a developer.

+#### Attention to detail
+Having a keen eye for the fine details has been vital in my previous roles.
+During my time working as a member of the accounts team, I learned to be very precise, as every single piece of information had to be just right.
+During our monthly closed periods, accuracy was key.
+The accounts had to be kept up to date and ready to be presented without delays, it was my responsibility to take care of the final draft and make sure everything was perfect.

 ## <a name="Education">Education</a>